IPC Background

 A modern day IPC system uses pulses derived from the rapid switching of the current, and subsequent collapse of the magnetic fields, in a set of inductors (coils or solenoids).
 The generated reverse EMF (flyback) pulses, as very short duration voltage transients, are then directed through a suitable diode to an electrochemical system which is often, but not always, a Lead acid battery.
 While such transients are seen as electromagnetic interference (EMI) and undesirable in modern electronics, in this context they impart a range of benefits to a battery system, including the opportunity to recycle a portion of the input energy and also to elicit certain other beneficial responses from the local environment.
 It is the interaction with the local environment and these benefits and that the various research hypotheses will be testing.

-Such devices are based on a long history of developments, patents, and related systems and include the work of such pioneers as Carlos Benitez in the early 1920s, Edwin Gray in the 70s, John Bedini, Peter Lindemann and Aaron Murakami in the 80s and 90s and others, such as Rick Friedrich, into the 21st century, and onwards to the present day.
+Such devices are based on a long history of developments, patents, and related systems and include the work of such pioneers as Carlos Benitez in the early 1920s, Robert Adams and Edwin Gray in the 70s, John Bedini, Peter Lindemann and Aaron Murakami in the 80s and 90s and others, and onward with many amateurs and professionals, in the fields of electrical and mechanical engineering, to the present day.

 While the controversial term ‘free energy’ is often used in this area of exploration, this is meant in the same sense that a large proportion of the energy from a heat pump is free.
 The operator has to pay for some input but not that drawn in from the local environment, which provides it automatically.
 Similarly, with much renewable energy, it is being harvested freely from local sources by well understood mechanisms.
 However, all these systems are not without their respective costs and where the main investment involved is at the front end in setting up the appropriate mechanisms and energy gradient to be able to extract the energy.